foxrp/rippled-php/README.md

-XRPhp - XRP Ledger Library
+XRPHP - XRP Ledger Library
 ==========================

 This is a PHP 7.1+ wrapper for communication with the rippled (XRP Ledger) API.